bradwestness/bradwestness.github.io/_posts/2024/2024-04-15-on-air-light-with-home-assistant-part-1.md

 ### Setting Up MQTT in Home Assistant

 In order for HASS.Agent to communicate with Home Assistant, you first need to add the [Mosquitto MQTT broker add-on](https://mosquitto.org/) to your Home Assistant instance, which you can do by going to Settings -> Add-ons -> Mosquitto Broker and clicking the Install button.
-[MQTT](https://en.wikipedia.org/wiki/MQTT) is a standard message queue protocol that enables services to publish events to Home Assistant an an asynchronous manner.
+[MQTT](https://en.wikipedia.org/wiki/MQTT) is a standard message queue protocol that enables services to publish events to Home Assistant in an asynchronous manner.

 {% include figure.html filename="on_air_light_screenshot_2.png" description="Installing the Mosquitto MQTT broker add-on in Home Assistant" %}

-Once the Mosquitto broker is installed, there are still a few more steps to confiure it so that HASS.Agent can connect to it.
+Once the Mosquitto broker is installed, there are still a few more steps to confiure so that HASS.Agent can connect to it.
 First, check the "Watchdog" option, so Home Assistant will automatically restart the add-on if it crashes. then click the Start button.

 **There's still one more step to actually allow services to talk to Home Assistant via MQTT**.
 This one is easy to miss.
 Now that the MQTT service is running, go to Settings -> Devices & Services -> MQTT -> Configure.